webtor-io/embed-sdk-js/README.md

 pause       | Pauses playback
 setPosition | Sets player position in seconds (available only after first play-click in the player) open        | Opens another file in torrent, full file-path should be provided

+# Using with your own Webtor instance:

+After installing Webtor instance according to the [instruction](https://github.com/webtor-io/helm-charts) just switch `baseUrl` configuration attribute to your own.